All Episodes

 Exactly.

-I have in front of me something entitled, Y2K, what can you do, or what to do, from the California Governor's Office of Emergency Services.
+I have in front of me something entitled Y2K, What Can You Do or What To Do from the California Governor's Office of Emergency Services.

-Talk about water storage, food storage, cooking, heating, refuse, medical care.
+They give the background of Y2K, suggest people begin preparations, talk about water storage, food storage, cooking, heating, refuse, medical care.

-Senate now, are beginning to say things like the Americans should begin to Take some prudent precautions for Y2K.
+And so there are a lot of credible sources, including the U.S. Senate now, who are beginning to say things like the Americans should begin to take some prudent precautions for Y2K.

 I think that's a true key.